windows-admins/winadmins-website-hugo/content/events/2022-03-15-Pester-For-PowerShell-Tinkerers.md

 The WinAdmins team is fortunate to have Adam return to us after the success of his last event, [GitHub Actions with a Focus on PowerShell](/events/2020-10-15-getting-powershell-code-into-prod-using-github-actions-adam-cook/).

-Feeling left behind as the rest of the PowerShell community dives deep into Pester?
-Come join Adam Cook who will demonstrate in live demos how to use Pester for PowerShell.
-No previous experience with Pester necessary!